To share some thoughts, dreams and practices of how we (try to) decenter, we record short talks between members of the Global DeCentre network.

 The title comes from a poem by Saleha Obeid Ghabesh, about solidarity between women across time and space.
 Raewyn considers the nature of the dominant knowledge formation, several kinds of alternative knowledge formations, and issues in the process of decolonizing university work and establishing epistemic diversity.
 Raewyn Connell is Professor Emerita, University of Sydney, and Life Member of the National Tertiary Education Union.
 She is a widely-cited sociological researcher, the author of Gender & Power, Masculinities, and Southern Theory.
 Her recent books include The Good University and Gênero em termos reais.
 Her work has been translated into twenty languages.
 Raewyn has been active in the labour movement, the peace movement, and work for gender equality.
 Details at www.raewynconnell.net and Twitter @raewynconnell.

-In this conversation Peggy Levitt talks with GDC member May Al Dabbagh about the meaning of decentering from the Gulf region and about how she developed “Self Tracing” as critical pedagogy tool.
+In this conversation Peggy Levitt talks with GDC member May Al Dabbagh about the meaning of decentering from the Gulf region and about how she developed “Self Tracing” as a research method and pedagogy tool.
 May Al-Dabbagh is an assistant professor at New York University Abu Dhabi and has an associated appointment as a global network assistant professor at New York University.
 She conducts research on gender and work in the Gulf using a combination of social psychology, public policy, and post-colonial feminist lenses.
 She runs Haraka: Experimental Lab for Arab Art and Social Thought as part of the the newly established Arab Center for the Study of Art.